adamnoto/jsoning/README.md

 }
 ```

-## Returning Hash

-It is also possible to return hash as well:
+It is also possible to retrieve in form of Ruby hash rather than JSON string:

 ```ruby
 Jsoning[user]